-Pursuant to Dr. Rose's current employment agreement (which was effective as of March 1, 2007), the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:
+Pursuant to Dr. Rose's current amended employment agreement, the following termination and change in control-related circumstances would trigger payments or the provision of other benefits:

 - Termination by the Company without cause or by Dr. Rose for good reason. - Termination by the Company within 90 days of the occurrence of a change in control (other than for cause) - Termination by the Company for cause or by Dr. Rose without good reason. - Termination by the Company based on Dr. Rose's death or total disability.